-Four killed as fire engulfs residential buildings in Spain’s Valencia
+Ten killed as fire engulfs residential buildings in Spain’s Valencia

-At least 19 people are missing and more are injured after a massive fire engulfed two residential buildings.
+At least 14 people are missing and others injured after a massive fire engulfed two residential buildings.

-At least four people have died and several others are injured or missing after a fire ripped through two residential buildings in the eastern Spanish port city of Valencia.
+At least 10 people have died and several others are injured or missing after a fire ripped through two residential buildings in the eastern Spanish port city of Valencia.

-The blaze appears to have started on Thursday evening in a 14-storey apartment block on the outskirts of the city centre and later spread to an adjacent building, engulfing both in flames that sent large plumes of smoke billowing to the sky.
+The blaze appeared to have started in a 14-storey apartment block on the outskirts of the city centre on Thursday evening and later spread to an adjacent building, engulfing both in flames that sent large plumes of smoke billowing to the sky.

 Keep readinglist of 4 items